Anthony Rice-Perttunen's Mt. Mather Base Camp

 FINLAND?

-Then, In February 2008, I traveled to Philly to record two jazz originals (“For My Father” and Feelings of Missing You) at Widener University’s digital studio Philadelphia.
-Co-producing and accompanying was none other than Philly’s brilliant jazz pianist, Tom Lawton, joined by the world-beloved Larry McKenna on tenor, Dan Monaghan on drums, Paul Gehman on upright and Andy Wilson on chromatic harmonica.
-Both tunes are also still languishing in post-production.
+By 2007 I’d begun tinkering again with recording even traveling to Philly to record two jazz originals (For My Father and Feelings of Missing You) at Widener University’s studio.
+None other than Philly’s brilliant Tom Lawton was on piano, the world-beloved Larry McKenna on tenor, Dan Monaghan on drums, Paul Gehman on upright and Andy Wilson on chromatic harmonica.
+Sadly, both tunes remain languishing in post-pro.
+However, I’d met my future wife and decided to move to Finland.

 Me and Alaska?

-Well, my connection with Alaska is a sort of biographical story – a sort of ‘work in progress’.
-If you’d rather avoid this (rather droll, in my opinion) history of my childhood, why not scoot over to a page about Denali’s Medicine?
-Enjoy…..and thank you for honoring me with your patience in reading this far, so I could share these parts of myself with you!
+Well, my connection with Alaska is a sort of biographical story – a kind of ‘work in progress’.
+If you’d rather avoid this (rather droll, in my opinion) history of my childhood, why not scoot over to a taste of Denali?
+Enjoy…..and thank you for honoring me with your patience reading this far, letting me share these parts of myself with you!

 aj_rice (at) ravendancing.com